tytydraco/yessleep/out/The_debt_collection_agency_gave_me_two_options_to_clear_my_financial_problems_Option_1_severing_is_better_than_option_2.md

 "Hi," I whispered.
 I don't think the robot watching us would appreciate me screaming.
 I had to stay calm, but every moment standing in front of this guy I had met five minutes ago— transformed into this… this thing, a screech was clawing at my throat.
 "Did you manage to sort out your debt?"

-"Huh?"
+"Huhhhh?"

-His response confused me, and I dared lifting my head.
+His response confused me, his speech akin to a toddler, and I lifted my head.

-His grin was inhuman.
+Caleb's grin was inhuman.
 Impossible.
 His eyes scanned me, before he clicked his fingers.
 "Oh, that!"
 Caleb laughed through a mouthful of blood, spitting it out.
 His skin looked almost haggard, like the flesh of a mask, struggling under the weight of his stretchy smile.

 "Oh yeah, we're all good!
 No problemo."